juanpostiglione/Chess-Game/README.md

 This project consists in recreate a classic chess game using SFML and C++.
 Chess is one of the oldest and most popular board games.
 It is played by two opponents on a checkered board using specially created pieces of contrasting colors, most often white and black.
 The goal of the game is to capture the opponent's king.

 # INSTRUCTIONS:
-Run the program and Welcome Window will be shown, enter your name and press Enter.
+- Run the program and Welcome Window will be shown, enter your name and press Enter.
 Game Window will be shown and the game can be played.
-To move the pieces, each piece needs to be clicked and dragged to a position, and then release it to place it.
+- To move the pieces, each piece needs to be clicked and dragged to a position, and then release it to place it.

+## WARNING:
+When capture a piece, each color has a different behavior: (Doing the wrong behavior could lead to capture the wrong piece)

+- Player with Black Pieces: Capture a piece using RIGHT click.
+- Player with White Pieces: Capture a piece using LEFT click.

 # PNG FILES USED FOR THE GAME:
 ## PIECES FOR DOWNLOAD: